BurtBurts/Reddit-Account-Creator/README.md

 # Reddit-Account-Creator
-A Python script using Selenium and Requests that generates accounts on Reddit and verifies the temp email
+A Python script using Selenium and Requests that generates accounts on Reddit and verifies the temp email, working in 2021.

 ----------------------------------------------------------------------------------------------------------
 There is two versions of this script: